esl/MongooseIM/doc/advanced-configuration/Services.md

 * `no_report` (default: disabled) - When this option is set, System Metrics Service is not started and metrics are not collected.
 Having this option enabled, stops the notification warning that the functionality is not being used.
 * `intial_report`:
-    * **Description:** Time delay counted when the service is started after which first metrics report is created and sent.
+    * **Description:** Time delay counted when the service is started after which the first metrics report is created and sent.
     * **Syntax:** `{initial_report, Delay}`
     * **Default:** 300000ms (5min).
     * **Example:** `{intial_report, 300000}`
 * `periodic_report`:
-    * **Description:** Time delay for periodic update report to be created and sent.
+    * **Description:** Time delay for a periodic update report to be created and sent.
     * **Syntax:**`{periodic_report, Delay}`
     * **Default:** 108000000ms (3h)
     * **Example:** `{periodic_report, 108000000}`